 - Management of REIT regime-related requirements

 - The sale-purchase of real estate assets: Planning, information and execution.

 - Property valuations

+- Socio-economic and political changes.
+Factors such as: changes in the behaviour of consumers, increasing digitization and changes in sales channels, legal and regulatory impacts derived from political changes, etc.

+- Dependence on the investment/asset manager

 - Internal talent retention

+- Financing activities

+- Investor and media relation

 - Reputation

-- Socio-economic and political changes

-- Board of Directors operation

-- Financing activities

-- Dependence on the investment/asset manager

-- Accounting and financial information reporting

-- Investor and media relations

-- Integrity and security of the information
+- Cybersecurity and privacy management of the business assets

-- Confidentiality
+- Security and access control of commercial assets